-Туре Description Agreement, including compensation of the Manager's employees, rent for facilities and other "overhead" expenses; we will not reimburse the Manager for these expenses.
-Termination Fees If we terminate the Management Agreement, we will generally be required to pay the Manager a termination fee.
+Туре Description Termination Fees If we terminate the Management Agreement, we will generally be required to pay the Manager a termination fee.
 The termination fee is equal to (i) the amount of the management fee during the 12 months immediately preceding the date of the termination and (ii) the amount of the Income Incentive Fee and Capital Gains Incentive Fee as if our assets were sold for cash at their then current fair market value.